d12frosted/elpa-mirror/gnu/consult-readme.txt

 or at point in normal buffers.
 For example, when selecting from a list of files, Embark offers an action to delete the file.
 Additionally Embark offers a facility to collect completion candidates in a collect buffer.
-The section [Embark integration] documents in greater detail how Consult and Embark work together.
+The section [Embark integration] documents in detail how Consult and Embark work together.

 Table of Contents
 ─────────────────